 This function will check if the given certificate was issued by the given issuer.
+It checks the DN fields and the authority key identifier and subject key identifier fields match.

 Returns: It will return true (1) if the given certificate is issued by the given issuer, and false (0) if not.
-A negative error code is returned in case of an error.